 You’ve probably heard that our region – and the nation – is experiencing a workforce shortage.
+(To recap our workforce collaborative, check out this post.)
 You may have also heard that there’s a Career Academy in the works that could help address this issue.
 At our July Eggs & Issues, we looked at both to get an update of the situation and possible solutions.

 We were joined by John Richman and Tony Grindberg of North Dakota State College of Science; Denise Jonas, Fargo Public Schools; and Perry Lubbers, Trail King.